 More women there would’ve meant more estrogen, which would have meant more moodiness, bitchiness, and random bad moods that undoubtedly would’ve crossed my everyday path.
 So yes it probably would have been worse with more female energy there.

-It was truly a time in my life where I was lost.
+It was truly a time in my life when I was lost.

 Sometimes just simply doing the math on things can lead you to the right decision.

 Long story short, the 20 extra hours a week of telemarketing turned into 40, and waiting tables became a weekend-only thing.
-I got my insurance licenses, and starting keeping all those leads I was generating, instead of handing them off to this agent’s employees.
+I got my insurance licenses and started keeping all those leads I was generating, instead of handing them off to this agent’s employees.

 Now as bad as telemarketing was, I still wasn’t as miserable doing that, as I was working as a corporate cog in a cubicle.
 Imagine that for a second, that’s how bad it actually was, so bad that I actually preferred cold calling strangers on the phone, more than I did working for a corporation.